Introduction to Single Phase Induction Motors

 rotating part.

-detailed explanation about construction of stator and rotor of induction motor
+construction of the stator of the single-phase induction motor is similar to

 The